-- 12 Use this socket to supply the UMX with current from an external power supply unit (not included). - The USB connector of the UMX.
-The connector (type B) on the device is connected using the cable supplied to a free slot on the host computer (where you will find a type A connector).
-It is compatible with the USB1.1 and/ or USB2.0 standards. - In addition to the connection to the computer, you can use the MIDI OUT to connect additional MIDI devices, so that the UMX transforms into a fully-featured, easily accessible MIDI interface for your host computer. - Use the FOOT SWITCH connector to connect a sustain pedal.
-This port is factory-set and assigned to the MIDI parameter "Foot Pedal" (CC 64), which represents a switch controller.
+- In addition to the connection to the computer, you can use the MIDI OUT to connect additional MIDI devices, so that the UMX transforms into a fully-featured, easily accessible MIDI interface for your host computer. - 15 Use the FOOT SWITCH connector to connect a sustain pedal.
+This interface is factory preset and assigned to the MIDI parameter "Foot Pedal" (CC 64), which represents a switch controller.
 When the pedal is pressed (and held) in normal Play mode, it generates a controller with the value 127.
 When the pedal is released, the controller falls back to 0 (typical piano sustain pedal behavior).
-Apart from that the pedal assignment is the same as the button assignment, i.e. you can assign any MIDI controller to it. - The POWER switch is used to switch the unit on and off. - Please close all programs if you want to switch off the UMX while the computer is running or terminate the USB connection.
+Apart from that the pedal assignment is the same as the button assignment, i.e. you can assign any MIDI controller to it. - 16 The POWER switch is used to switch the unit on and off. - Please close all programs if you want to switch off the UMX25 while the computer is running or terminate the USB connection.